thriveweb/sailinginparadise/content/happySailors/2019-07-04-laura-bennington-australia.md

   - image: >-
       https://ucarecdn.com/cd1d8ecb-3885-432b-b6a7-31a35935d8ca/-/preview/-/enhance/20/
 ---
 Having your own private luxurious yacht to a seculded Island for your hens party is sure to make it an unforgettable event!
 The boat is exclusive to your group and you can enjoy it however you wish!
-You can theme the boat how you like, wear some fun costumes or all white like Sydneys hens party!
+You can theme the boat how you like, wear some fun costumes or all white like Sydney's hen's party!